jimmyskull/LUAunit/README.md

 #### Version 3.0 - 9.
 Oct 2014

-Since some people have forked LuaUnit and release some 2.x version, I am jumping the version number.
+Since some people have forked LUAUnit and release some 2.x version, I am jumping the version number.

 - moved to Github